 The curtains are easy to install, as they have 1.75-inch grommets which should easily fit most curtain rods.
 The price of these curtains depends on the size you need as well as the color.
 Smaller sizes are less expensive, but if you want one of the 6 patterns, you’re going to have to shell out some extra cash.

-Furthermore, this room divider curtain is available in 3 sizes.
-The smallest one is 8.3 feet wide and 7-foot tall, the next one is 10 feet wide and 9 feet tall.
-The largest one is 8-foot tall and 15 feet wide.
-Each comes with 1.6-inch grommets, although the number of them varies according to the width of the curtain.
+Furthermore, this room divider curtain is available in 28 sizes.
+The smallest one is 3.5 feet wide and 6.7-foot tall while the largest one is 9-foot tall and 20 feet wide.
+All come with 1.6-inch grommets, although the number of them varies according to the width of the curtain.

-3. Rose Home Fashion Privacy Room Divider Curtain
+3. Rose Home Fashion RHF Privacy Room Divider Curtain

 As I have mentioned, many of these curtains are advertised as space dividers for hotel rooms.
 These Rose Home Fashion room dividers are the perfect example of that.
 They’re available in 5 solid colors, all of which would fit right into a modern minimalist home or even an office space.